ShivankUdayawal/Lead-Scoring-Data-Analysis/README.md

 ### Objective:
  * Build a logistic regression model to assign a lead score between 0 and 100 to each of the leads which can be used by the company to target potential leads.
  * A higher score would mean that the lead is hot, i.e. is most likely to convert whereas a lower score would mean that the lead is cold and will mostly not get converted.

+### Description of Dataset :
+   **1. Prospect ID —** A unique ID with which the customer is identified.

+   **2. Lead Number —** A lead number assigned to each lead procured.

+   **3. Lead Origin —** The origin identifier with which the customer was identified to be a lead.
+Includes API, Landing Page Submission, etc.

+   **4. Lead Source —** The source of the lead.
+Includes Google, Organic Search, Olark Chat, etc.

+   **5. Do Not Email -** An indicator variable selected by the customer wherein they select whether of not they want to be emailed about the course or not.